 The underserved medicine rotation provides an opportunity to work with patients from refugee, homeless, and migrant communities in San Diego.
-The UCSD Student Run Free Clinic facilitates one-on-one mentorship opportunities between residents and medical students while providing continuity care for underserved patients in a community setting.
-Residents also interact with culturally diverse patient populations through refugee and survivor clinics and learn to address special barriers to health care delivery.
+The UCSD Student-Run Free Clinics facilitate one-on-one mentorship opportunities between residents and medical students while providing continuity care for underserved patients in a community setting.
+Residents also interact with culturally diverse patient populations through refugee, survivor, and Hansen disease clinics and learn to address unique barriers to health care delivery.

 The Owen Clinic, established in 1982, is the largest center for patients with HIV/AIDS in San Diego and was the second of its kind established in the United States.
-Today, the Owen Clinic provides the full spectrum of continuity care for San Diego's HIV/AIDS patients and offers specialized services to provide anal cancer screening, treatment of viral hepatitis, and treatment of substance use disorders.
+Today, the Owen Clinic provides the full spectrum of continuity care for San Diego's people with HIV and offers specialized services to provide anal cancer screening, treatment of viral hepatitis, and substance use disorder treatment.
 Residents have the option of rotating through this HIV clinic for 2- to 4-week blocks.

 Kaiser Endocrinology is a 4-week elective rotating through endocrinology clinics at Kaiser Permanente, a large health maintenance organization.
-This rotation is an option for PGY-3 or 4 (Medicine/Pediatrics) residents to see various endocrine disorders including thyroid nodules, Grave's disease, adrenal insufficiency, and provides residents opportunities to perform in-clinic thyroid ultrasound and FNA biopsies.
+This rotation is an option for PGY-3 or PGY-4 (Medicine/Pediatrics) residents to see various endocrine disorders including thyroid nodules, Graves' disease, and adrenal insufficiency, and provides residents with opportunities to perform in-clinic thyroid ultrasound and fine needle aspirate biopsies.

 List of Available Ambulatory Rotations: